-Nor98 scrapie was diagnosed in 9 sheep from 9 flocks.
-Two Nor98 scrapie case was identified in fallen stock, six cases were apparently healthy animals slaughtered for human consumption and one case was a clinical suspect animal (Table 1).
+Nor98 scrapie was diagnosed in 10 sheep from 10 flocks.
+Three Nor98 scrapie case was identified in fallen stock, seven cases were apparently healthy animals slaughtered for human consumption (Table 1).

-The individual age and breed were registered, and the prion protein genotype examined for all 9 scrapie cases (Table 2).
-Seven sheep had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF ${141}$ RQ) or 154 (AHQ), whereas one sheep had the PrP genotype ARR/ARR.
+The individual age and breed were registered, and the prion protein genotype examined for all scrapie cases (Table 2).
+Five sheep had PrP genotypes with at least one allele with polymorphisms at codon 141 ( $AF{141}RQ$ ).

-In total, 13,351 samples from sheep were received.
-Of these, no samples were unsuitable for examination.
+In total, 14,320 samples from sheep were received.
+Of these, one sample were unsuitable for examination.
 The numbers of animals examined within each category are presented in Table 1.
-The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.04% (0.00-0.14%), (95% confidence interval [CI]) (Figure 2), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.07% (0.03-0.15%), (95% CI) (Figure 3).
+The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.05% (0.01-0.16%), (95% confidence interval [CI]) (Figure 2), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.08% (0.03-0.17%), (95% CI) (Figure 3).

-For 157 (1.2%) samples (82 healthy slaughtered and 75 fallen stock), the flock of origin was not reported.
+For 132 (0,9%) samples (74 healthy slaughtered and 58 fallen stock), the flock of origin was not reported.
 In the event of a positive sample from slaughtered animals, the flock identity could be traced using the carcass number.
-The remaining 13,194 samples were collected from carcasses originating in 5,326 different sheep flocks.
-The mean number of animals tested per flock was 2.5 (range 1-29), flocks eradicated due to scrapie are excluded.
-From 1,750 flocks more than two samples were tested.
-The samples were obtained throughout the year, with approximately 23% of the samples collected in September and October, which is the main slaughtering season for sheep in Norway.
+The remaining 14,188 samples were collected from carcasses originating in 5,645 different sheep flocks.
+The mean number of animals tested per flock was 2.5 (range 1-34), flocks eradicated due to scrapie are excluded.
+From 1932 flocks more than two samples were tested.
+The samples were obtained throughout the year, with approximately 25% of the samples collected in January and February, while 20% of the samples are received in September and October which is the main slaughtering season for sheep in Norway.

-PrP genotyping was performed on 575 sheep randomly sampled from the healthy slaughtered population examined in Harstad.
+PrP genotyping was performed on 626 sheep randomly sampled from the healthy slaughtered population examined in Harstad.
 The PrP genotypes are grouped in accordance with the British National Scrapie Plan (NSP) (Table 3).